Snakehead (fish): Classification

-The genus Aenigmachanna was initially classified in Channidae upon its discovery, but analysis supports it being reclassified into its own family Aenigmachannidae.
+The genus Aenigmachanna was initially classified in the Channidae upon its discovery, but analysis supports it being reclassified into its own family, Aenigmachannidae.

 In popular culture

 After its release in non-native North American waters, either accidentally or intentionally, the aggressive and predator-free snakehead's reputation as a "Frankenfish" or "monster fish" has become part of popular culture.
 Snakeheads have been mentioned on TV shows such as The Sopranos and The Office.